 French house-buyers can now track house price changes week-by-week, after the launch of the LPI (Les Prix de l’Immobilier) index in September 2014.
 The LPI shows weekly house price changes, using data from banks and financial institutions including Sogeprom, Gecina, Crédit Foncier, as well as from the Syndicat National des Professionnels Immobiliers (SNPI).

 In France, initial rents have till recently been freely determined, but revisable only once a year, and not by more than the (new) INSEE rental index.
-However on 19 February 2014 the French Parliament passed a new law, the Loi pour l´accès au logement et un urbanisme rénové (ALUR: improving access to housing and updating town planning), also known as the ‘Loi Duflot’, after housing minister Cécile Duflot.
-The bill, which came into effect on March 27, 2014, set new rules regarding housing and property rentals:
+However on 19 February 2014 the French Parliament passed a new bill, the Loi pour l´accès au logement et un urbanisme rénové (ALUR: improving access to housing and updating town planning), also known as the ‘Loi Duflot’, after housing minister Cécile Duflot.
+The bill, which was passed into law on March 24, 2014, set new rules regarding housing and property rentals:

 Around 97% of French private rented dwellings have private individual landlords, while only 3% are owned by companies or institutions, according to Dr. Joris Hoekstra, researcher at OTB (TU Delft).